google/crosvm/docs/book/src/testing/index.md

 - Avoid accessing kernel devices
 - Avoid global state in unit tests

-This allows us to execute unit tests for any platform using emulators such as qemu-static or wine64.
+This allows us to execute unit tests for any platform using emulators such as qemu-user-static or wine64.

 ### Documentation tests